Saucony Peregrine 16 trail running shoe review 2026

 What we tested:

 So far, I tested the Peregrine 14/15/16 models in both standard and wide fit.
-Have not yet tested the GTX model.
+Have not yet tested the GTX model because it isn’t available for wide feet.

 Where we tested: